Skip to content

 ENDCASE.

-You can access any object attribute, but ensure you access only public and released attributes to avoid compatibility issues with future UI5 versions.
+You can access any object attribute, but make sure you access only public and released attributes to avoid compatibility issues with future UI5 versions.

 Model Properties